antoniafeistel/BigData/README.md

 - Which paths are easy/more difficult to scale?
 How is scaling, how are data/requests/queries partitioned?
-What happens when data or queries skew and bias see scalability model for the streaming pipeline.
+What happens when data or queries skew and bias See scalability model for the streaming pipeline.
 Componentes are independent --> can be scaled independly.
-More explicit consumer-client applications or producer-client applications.
+More explicit consumer-client applications could be more difficult to scale as a single consumer-client that is distrubtetd across the spark cluster.
+Multiple Kafka Brokers and Partitions.
+BIAS of lables: fraud detection (0,1) -> more 0 than 1
+Fraud Detection depends on model training
+Data are balanced for Model-Training

 - Is your system real-time capable?
 Are there any setup/bootstrapping etc. costs?
- YES
--
+YES, KAFKA Setup

 - How would you dimension a real system or setup given realistic data or query sets?
+  PayPal as example (use KAFKA): 1500 Brokers, 20.000 Topics, 1,3 trillion messages a day, Anzahl Consumer: 1 Consumer (4 CPU), 1 topic -> 1 partition --> 20.000 Partitionen --> 20.000 CPus --> 5000 Consumer

 ### Fault tolerance
 - How does the system behave under Node/CPU/Memory/Hardware/... errors and failures?
+  In case of one KAFAK-instance: KAFKA is a single point of failure.
+  --> run multiple KAFKA Instances with replication factor can cover instance failure --> run multiple consumer clients can cover client failure --> Spark Fault tolerance for spark model training

-- What happens during network interruptions and partitioning?
+- What happens during network interruptions and partitioning? data can be lost but system run multiple KAFKA Instances with replication factor can cover instance failure run multiple consumer clients can cover client failure

 - How do error handling mechanisms affect efficiency/scale/latency/throughput/... etc.?
 Are there any worst/best case considerations?
+- IO-traffic caused by replication factor in KAFKA Possible error mechanism for wrong detection and loss of data:
+- Run multiple consumers that are receiving the same data and detect them with different models --> replication of inout data and being more specific on fraud detection --> Bottleneck if multiple consumers receive data from same partition --> more network traffic

 ### Implementation
 - Which system/software/Spark/HDFS components contribute to the execution and how?

 - How and with which components (executors, workers, HDFS-nodes/storage-nodes), etc., are the data analyses/queries/queries mapped to the hardware resources (CPU/memory/disk/network)?